EST-Team-Adam/Sentiment-Test/README.md

 #### _1.3_

-De-noised sentiment through Kalman filter (WIP)
+De-noised sentiment through Kalman filter (Probably it's better to use de-noised sentiment rather than raw sentiment in studying correlation with price, WIP)